ehalarsen/PythonWordCloud/README.md

 # PythonWordCloud
 This is the code for a wordcloud using python
 The links for the different word cloud shapes and colors are in the source code, commented out.
-Use them to chose the shape and colors you want/
+Use them to chose the shape and colors you want!